CattoYT/ValorantCommsBot/README.md

 # ValorantCommsBot

-A fantastic bot for communications
+A valorant bot that can be used to automate communications using voice clips from different games.
+This was written because I was bored + inspiration from SociallyIneptWeeb